 Your dentist can diagnose an infection during an oral examination.
 They will feel your gums, gently tap your teeth and take x-rays to determine the extent of the infection and whether it has spread.

 If your dentist feels the infection is harmful or your body is not fighting it effectively they may prescribe antibiotics.
-Your dentist will also want to treat the underlying cause of an oral infection to prevent it from reoccurring in the future.
+Your Ottawa general dentist will also want to treat the underlying cause of an oral infection to prevent it from reoccurring in the future.
 Causes may include tooth decay, periodontal disease, tooth cracks, and weakened fillings.
 Do not ignore the signs of oral infection.
 Practice good oral hygiene on a daily basis and have your mouth and teeth examined by a dentist.